Go to the Staff section

 Whatever the level of research ethics review, all researchers are expected to give careful consideration to the issue of informed consent.
 Guidance is provided in relation to both participant information sheets and formal consent forms.

 Research studies that involve the recruitment of patients, carers or staff through the NHS will need to obtain ethics approval from a recognised NHS Research Ethics Committee.
 Where this is the case, the application should be reviewed and approved by the Health and Life Sciences Faculty Research Ethics Committee (FREC) before going on for NHS or R&D approval.
-Once the study has been given full approval from the NHS REC a copy of the approval letter should be sent to the UREC Administrator for University records.
+Once the study has been given full approval from the NHS REC a copy of the approval letter should be emailed to firstname.lastname@example.org for University records.